iKnowJavaScript/terraform-aws-vulne-soldier/README.md

 ## Usage

+### Setup terraform module

+#### Download lambda

+To apply the terraform module, the compiled lambdas (.zip files) need to be available locally.
+They can either be downloaded from the GitHub release page or built locally.

+The lambdas can be downloaded manually from the [release page](https://github.com/iKnowJavaScript/terraform-aws-vulne-soldier/releases) or by building the Lambda folder using Node.

+For local development you can build the lambdas at once using `/lambda` or individually using `npm zip`.

 ### Example Configuration

 To deploy the `vulne-soldier` module, you can use the following configuration in your Terraform setup: